Protector Palm Pistol: History

 Remington manufactured the rimfire ammunition for this pistol, 32 Extra Short and alternatively 32 Protector, until 1920.

 Most Protectors were nickel-plated to prevent corrosion from being carried in close contact with the owner.
 These guns were shipped with hard rubber inserts for additional protection.
 Some varieties came with pearl inlays and a small percentage were blued.

 Operation

 The design of these pistols was based on that patented by Jacques E. Turbiaux of Paris.
-Turbiaux described his pistol as "A revolver which may be held in the hand with no part exposed except the barrel".
-The protector was designed to be the size of a pocketwatch and is a unique pistol in that it is not fired using a conventional trigger, but by the operator squeezing his or her fist when the pistol is in the hand.
+Turbiaux described his pistol as "a revolver which may be held in the hand with no part exposed except the barrel".
+The protector was designed to be the size of a pocketwatch and is a unique pistol in that it is not fired using a conventional trigger, but by the operator squeezing their fist when the pistol is in the hand.